HydroForecast

 Table of contents

-AI hype has boiled over, and its “pasta water” is everywhere.
+AI hype has boiled over.
+The AI pasta water is everywhere.
 What a mess!
 How do we make sense of it all?

 I’ve made the necessary mistakes to become the go-to person for AI-related questions from friends, teammates, customers, and my broader community.
 To be informed as I fielded an onslaught of questions such as: